oneup03/VRto3D/README.md

 #### User Presets
 - If you swap between different convergence settings in-game, sometimes you will end up with black bars on the sides of the screen or you may not see a change immediately.
 If you reload/restart/reinitialize the VR mod, you should see the change
 - It is recommended to use a single convergence setting for all your presets given the above issue with some VR mods
-- Create any number of user depth & convergence hotkeys in the `user_settings` area of the `default_config.json`
+- Create any number of user depth/separation & convergence hotkeys in the `user_settings` area of the `default_config.json`
     - A user preset looks like this:
     - ```
         {